Cwazycodes/Events-Platform/README.md

 - View signed-up events on **My Events** page

 ✅ **Staff Users**
-- **Sign in with any Gmail account** to access the Staff Dashboard
+- **Sign in with any Gmail account** to access the Staff Dashboard I have created one for testing purposes:
+  Email: ncstafftest@gmail.com
+  Password: Northcoders123
 - Create new events **(custom events are stored in Firebase)**
 - Manage events (create & delete)

 ✅ **My Events (Test Account)**
 - To see a list of signed-up events, sign in using:
   ```
-  Email: test@gmail.com
+  Email: ncstafftest@gmail.com
   ```

 ✅ **Firebase Authentication**